vidyar/shippabledocs1/sources/config.rst

            on_failure: always

-If you do not want to get notified, then you can configure the email notification to false.
+If you do not want to get notified, you can configure email notifications to false.

 .. code-block:: bash